 The Anthology project was a massive success and marked the last time that “all” of The Beatles would work together.
 George Harrison would die of cancer in 2001.
 At this writing, McCartney and Starr still carry on very active musical careers, with the duo occasionally teaming up for special events (like Ringo’s birthday).
 While a full-on reunion tour and album was never meant to be, fans can still take comfort in the fact that they could work it out one last time.

-Featured Image: The Beatles in 1965.
-(Photo by EMI; Wikimedia Commons)
+Featured Image: The Beatles in an EMI trade ad from 1965.
+(Photo by EMI; Wikimedia Commons via Public Domain)

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now